Coldplay: 2015–2018: A Head Full of Dreams

 On 22 February 2017, the band released a long-awaited and teased collaboration track with EDM duo The Chainsmokers called "Something Just Like This".
 Reaching number 2 in the UK Singles Chart and number 3 on the US Billboard Hot 100, it was the lead single from Coldplay's thirteenth extended play Kaleidoscope, released on 14 July 2017.
-Together, they debuted the song live at the 2017 Brit Awards with Chris Martin also performing a tribute song to the late George Michael.
+Together, they debuted the song live at the 2017 Brit Awards with Martin also performing a tribute song to the late George Michael.
 On 2 March, Martin's birthday, the band released a track from the EP, "Hypnotised".
 Two further releases from the EP, "All I Can Think About Is You" and "Aliens", came out on 15 June and 6 July 2017 respectively.
-On 15 August 2017, Coldplay announced that a live album covering the A Head Full of Dreams Tour would be released.
+On 15 August 2017, Coldplay announced that a live album covering the Head Full of Dreams Tour would be released.

-On 8 October 2017, Coldplay debuted live their new song called "Life Is Beautiful" at SDCCU Stadium in San Diego, California.
-It was written in support after the earthquake that affected Mexico on 19 September.
-Part of the band's show was broadcast at the end of Estamos Unidos Mexicanos, a benefit concert taken place at Mexico City's Zócalo, which included "Fix You", "Viva la Vida", "Adventure of a Lifetime" and their new song.
-Martin stated that the proceeds from the song and concert would be donated to relief efforts for Mexico and other countries.
+On 8 October 2017, Coldplay debuted live their new song called "Life Is Beautiful" at SDCCU Stadium in San Diego.
+It was written in support after the Puebla earthquake.
+A part of the show was broadcast at the end of Estamos Unidos Mexicanos, a benefit concert at Mexico City's Zócalo.
+Proceeds from the song and concert were donated to relief efforts for Mexico and other countries.

-The A Head Full of Dreams Tour was finished in November 2017.
-Grossing over $523 million, in 2017 it was listed as the third-highest-grossing concert tour of all time.
-The promised live album, which is titled Live in Buenos Aires, came out on 7 December 2018.
-Its footage covers the final concert of the tour in La Plata and a second release named Love in Tokyo was made available at the same time exclusively for the Japanese market.
-On 30 November 2018, Coldplay released Global Citizen – EP 1 under the name Los Unidades.
-It includes "E-Lo", a song with Pharrell Williams featuring Jozzy.
-Proceeds from the EP was donated towards efforts to end global poverty.
+On 15 November 2017, the Head Full of Dreams Tour finished with a total gross of $523 million from 5.38 million tickets sold, ranking as the third-highest-grossing concert tour of all time.
+On 30 November 2018, Coldplay released Global Citizen – EP 1 under the name Los Unidades, with proceeds being donated towards efforts to end global poverty.
+Coldplay's fifth live album, Live in Buenos Aires, arrived on 7 December 2018.
+Its footage covers the final concert of the tour in La Plata, while a second release, Love in Tokyo, was made available exclusively for the Japanese market.